sweinreich/cadwiki_overleaf/README.md

 \bibliography{IEEEabrv,bib/IEEEtransBSTCTL,bib/cadwiki_example}
 ```

-If your citations have any special characters, you may need to fix them.
-This should probably have been fixed in the BibTeX file, but this works too.
+If your citations have any special characters, you may get compile errors.
+This should probably have been fixed in the BibTeX file, but this code works too.
 (This replaces the given unicode characters with LaTeX-compatible code.)
 ```latex
 \DeclareUnicodeCharacter{2052}{\%}
 \DeclareUnicodeCharacter{00B5}{$\mu$}